-The PPD rules tell the doctors how to measure your impairment and they tell the claims managers how much, if any money L&I will want to pay you.
+The PPD rules tell the doctors how to measure your impairment.
+The PPD rules tell the claims managers how much, if any money L&I will pay you for that impairment.

 These PPD rules are complex.
 They were written by politicians and insurance people and intended to be understood by doctors, lawyers, and judges.